 When setting up a help desk KPI program for your IT support team, the most important thing to remember is that you're trying to improve efficiency, customer satisfaction, and output quality.

-If you are looking for crucial help desk metrics that will make your IT team shine, read on to find out!
+If you are looking for crucial service desk reporting metrics that will make your IT team shine, read on to find out!

 |